 In today’s makeover, I show you how to refinish wood to look like brushed steel.
 Console tables are like gold in my industry.
 They’re incredibly versitile.
-These long, thin, open tables have so many uses and can be used in any room of the home or office.
+These long, thin tables have so many uses and can be used in any room of the home or office.
 Use them as hallway tables, sofa tables, vanities, or even as shoe racks in the mudroom!
-Here’s how to use General Finished Pitch Black glaze over a dark gray to make a wood table look like brushed steel.
+Here’s how to use General Finishes Pitch Black glaze over a dark gray to make a wood table look like brushed steel.

 Start With Wood